dmcooller/S2ZonaConfigurator/README.md

 The application can generate a `diff` file with the changes made by the mods.
 You can turn it on by setting `GenerateDiffReport` to `true` in the `appsettings.Mine.json` file.

 Additionally, you can change:
-- The `diff` output format in `DiffConfig->DiffFormat` in the `appsettings.Mine.json` file.
+- The diff output format in `DiffConfig->DiffFormat` in the `appsettings.Mine.json` file.
 Possible values are `GitHubMarkdown`, `SideBySideMarkdown`, `Unified`, `HTML`.
 - The content size of the `diff` file in `DiffConfig->ContextLines` in the `appsettings.Mine.json` file.
 The default value is `3`.
 This will keep the `diff` file small and informative.
 But you can set it to `-1` to include the whole file content.

+#### App Mode

+The application currently supports two modes:
+- `Main`.
+This is the default mode.
+It will process all the mods in the `mods` folder and create a PAK file.
+- `PakModsDiff`.
+This mode is used to compare the mods in the `pak__mods` folder with the game files.
+It will generate a `diff` file with the changes made by the mods.
+It can be useful to see the changes made by the pak mods.
+If there is a new file in the pak mod (like some asset), the app will try to search through all the files in the game's Paks folder, so it will take some time.

+You can change the mode in the `appsettings.Mine.json` file `AppConfig->Options->AppMode` property. `pak__mods` directory can be changed in the `AppConfig->Paths->PakModsDirectory` property.
 ## For Mod Makers

 If anyone wants to create a mod supported by this application, please follow the instructions below.

 ### Mod Format

 Always verify that the changes made by the application are correct.
-Use any diff tool to compare the original and modified files.
+Use any diff tool or the built-in diff feature to compare the original and modified files.
-I recommend turning off CleanWorkDirectory in the `appsettings.Mine.json` file to keep the modified files for further analysis and turning on `GenerateDiffReport` to generate a diff file.`
+I recommend turning off `CleanWorkDirectory` in the `appsettings.Mine.json` file to keep the modified files for further analysis and turning on `GenerateDiffReport` to generate a diff file.`

 An example of a simple mod is in the `mods/$Example.json`.
+Aloso check the mods in the [S2ZonaMods](https://github.com/dmcooller/S2ZonaMods) repository.

 The mod should be in JSON format.
 Here is an example of a simple mod:
 ```json